thruthesky/centerx/README.md

     - The post A's idx is 3,
       And the child of A is B. B has post.idx might be 10, and parentIdx must be 4, and rootIdx = 3.
       Then, the child of B is C. B's post.idx might be 20, and parentIdx must be 10, and rootIdx = 3.

+- If a comment has same value of `rootIdx` and `parentIdx`, then it's the first depth(immediate) child comment of the post.